Hit-Boy/Hit-Boy/README.md

 ### Hi there
 ![Screenshot_2](https://github.com/Hit-Boy/Hit-Boy/assets/24712763/4d4e8718-c1a1-4345-9257-bace703588e9)
 I am Dan Frolov.
 Currently studying in Saxion University.
 Love coding and anything complicated like math and physics.
 I am passionate about creating working solutions.
-I has worked at Entweder - venture company developing website for the company.
+I have worked at Entweder - venture company developing website for the company.
 In there i was responsible for many different algorithmes, 3d Rendering and general logic.

 Skilled in C++, C#, JS, HTML, CSS